THE MIRANDA OATH

 SOME DAYS LATER

-Now I wonder if the dream was weakly psychic.
-Not long after it, the papers reported that US Supreme Court had reconsidered the Miranda Rule, requiring police to tell suspects they have the right to remain silent and get a lawyer.
+Now I wonder if the dream was predictive.
+Not long after it, the news said the US Supreme Court had reconsidered the Miranda Rule requiring police to tell suspects they have the right to remain silent and get a lawyer.
 Cops had sought to allow some confessions by suspects "accidentally" not told their rights; human rights groups argued that this would encourage trickery, threats, even torture to coerce confessions.

 As in my dream, the court upheld Miranda--cops can't merely "try" to remember to read you your rights, they must do it.
 No excuses.